codetricity/theta_mjpeg_view/README.md

 I used [precacheImage](https://api.flutter.dev/flutter/widgets/precacheImage.html) to eliminate a white flickering problem.
 I'm not sure when the cache is cleared or if the physical device will run out of memory.
+I've tested it for continous streaming for 10 minutes.

 ```dart
 Image cachedImage = Image.memory(